How do Christians “Stand-up and Fight for What’s Right”?

 Our biggest problems will still be our biggest problems-

 Elections determine direction.
-Elections don’t rid societies of deeply-rooted problems.
+Elections cannot and will not rid societies of deeply-rooted problems.
 Contrary to popular belief the biggest problems in our society are not racial injustice, poverty, sexism, weak preaching, progressive Christians or the liberal news media.
-All of those are just are symptoms of the real problems.
+All of those problems are just are symptoms of the real problems.
 Our biggest problems are hard hearts, lack of faith, disobedience to God and a desire to do our own thing rather than God’s thing.
 This will still be true no matter who becomes president.
 Sadly, church people have a history of resting on their spiritual laurels anytime one of “their guys” is elected president.
 That will not work this time around.
 We cannot return to business as usual.
 Instead we must seek the Lord and ask Him to change us so we can be a force for healthy, life-giving change in our world.
 Without the real and lasting change that only comes through genuine heart change that only revival can bring, our culture will continue to devolve into the madness that has become a defining feature of our society.

 Perhaps the thing that will be the most true no matter who is elected, is that our nation will still need healing.
 We will need God’s grace and mercy to make us healthy, united and good again.